klevo/docker-percona/README.md

 # Percona MySQL server with Percona Tools, Replication Support & Shared Volume Initialization

 This Dockerfile has full test coverage.
-You can run the tests through `bin/spec`.
+You can run the specs through `bin/spec`.
+A caveat is that some of these specs rely on `boot2docker`.
+This is due to this container being developed on OS X.

 To run a container, with the mysql data dir mounted for persistence: